keutmann/TrustStamp/README.md

 Full scale server application.
 Designed to handle large amount of proofs (hash of document) by use of merkle trees.

-Provides a web api interface for submitting proofs and status.
+Provides a web api interface for submitting proofs and get status.

 The server is a stand alone and run directly as a Console Application or Microsoft Windows Service (Easy install).
 Comes with its own buildin Sqlite database and OWIN web api server interface.